 - However, updated FHA Loan Requirements on installment debt less than 10 months may be excluded from debt to income ratio calculations

 - This holds true if only and only if they have cumulative payment of less than or equal to 5% of the borrower’s gross monthly income

 The borrower is forbidden from paying down this balance to reach this required percentage.

 Updated FHA Loan Requirements On Employment

-Updated FHA Loan Requirements On Employment require if the mortgage loan borrower has changed employers more than 3 times in the past 12 months, the mortgage lenders is required to take measures and steps to verify that the mortgage loan borrower has stable employment and the income is likely to continue for the next three years.
+Updated FHA Loan Requirements On Employment require if the borrower has changed employers more than 3 times in the past 12 months, the lenders is required to take measures and steps to verify the borrower has stable employment and the income is likely to continue for the next three years.

-The old FHA Loan Requirements on part time employment was that the mortgage underwriter had full underwriter’s discretion when the mortgage loan borrower has been employed part time for less than two years but is most likely to continue.
-The updated FHA Loan Requirements On Part Time Income is mandatory two years uninterrupted employment of part time income if part time income will be used.
+- The old Requirements on part time employment was that the mortgage underwriter had full underwriter’s discretion when the borrower has been employed part time for less than two years but is most likely to continue

 With regards to gaps in employment , for borrowers who had gaps in employment for greater than six months, then six months on their new job is required to qualify for FHA Loan.
 Taking time off to raise a family will no longer be considered an acceptable reason for gaps in employment.